cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 ## Concluding remarks

-The emphasis of this procedural is on the relationship between the running Virtual Machine (which took the bulk of the effort; and which costs a certain amount per hour of operation) and the ***VM Image*** created in the final step.
-First: The *VM Image* acts as a safe backup copy of the VM.
+The Virtual Machine configuration took up the bulk of this effort.
+The VM *image* was a rather trivial final step.
+This image is a "safe backup" of the VM.

-* It can be easy to "forget about" the VM.
-It can left running without being in use.
-This might cost
-$0.20 per hour; or if it is a powerful machine maybe $1.20 per hour.
-This is arguably not good for the project budget.
-However the VM can be stopped, for example through the portal interface.
-When a VM is stopped it costs much less per day.
-And it can be re-started in a matter of a few minutes.
-The VM can also be connected to a cloud service that stops it every day at say 7 PM.
-This is a failsafe cost management technique.
-Stopping an already-stopped machine has no effect.
+* Leaving a VM running when not in use is very common practice, also expensive.

 * We access VMs as shown here over the internet using the `fu.pem` keypair file.
 This file should be kept in a secure location away from GitHub respository directories.

-It is sometimes possible to accidentally delete files so a backup copy of a keypair file stored in another secure location might come in handy.
+* A backup copy of a keypair file stored in another secure location might come in handy.
 Azure has a security service for managing access keys called **Key Vault**; worth knowing about but beyond the scope of this tutorial.

-* In this walk-through we created a 256GB data disk that was mounted as a file system on the VM.
+* In this walk-through we created a data disk.
+These attached drives cost $0.10 / GB / month, approximately.
-There is a cost associated with drives like this when they are left running.
-This drive for example runs about $30 / month.
-There are lower-cost options as well.
-Attached storage devices can be frozen as disk snapshots, again reducing cost.

-* A running Virtual Machine has an ip address as we saw.
-This ip address will change each time the VM is restarted, either from a stopped state or from a VM Image.
-It is possible to associate a "permanent" ip address with a VM to avoid having to keep adjusting the ip address each time the VM is re-started.
-On Azure these are called Static Public IPs whereas on AWS they are called Elastic IPs.
+* A running Virtual Machine has an ip address.
+These may be fixed or permanent; or they may change each time the VM is re-started.
+The former is more convenient; see Azure Static Public IPs for more on this.